PernJH/Machine-learning/README.md

 # Installation
-You may use Jupyter Notebook or Google Colab to open the code.
+Install Jupyter Notebook or open Google Colab to open the code.

 # About project
 This project is developed for Multimedia University, Faculty of Information Science and